ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 ```
 <RO-Crate root directory>/
-|   ro-crate-metadata.jsonld  # RO-Crate Metadata File MUST be present
+|   ro-crate-metadata.json  # RO-Crate Metadata File MUST be present
 |   ro-crate-preview.html     # RO-Crate Website homepage MAY be present
 |   ro-crate-preview_files/   # MAY be present
 |    | [other RO-Crate Website files]
 |   [payload files and directories]  # 0 or more
 ```

-The name of the _RO-Crate root_ directory is not defined, but a root directory is identifiable by the presence of `ro-crate-metadata.jsonld`.
-For instance, if an _RO-Crate_ is archived in a ZIP-file, the ZIP root directory correspond to _RO-Crate root_ directory if it contains `ro-crate-metadata.jsonld`.
+The name of the _RO-Crate root_ directory is not defined, but a root directory is identifiable by the presence of the _RO-Crate Metadata File_, `ro-crate-metadata.json`.
+For instance, if an _RO-Crate_ is archived in a ZIP-file, the ZIP root directory correspond to _RO-Crate root_ directory if it contains `ro-crate-metadata.json`.

 [Data Entities](#core-metadata-for-data-entities) in the RO-Crate MUST either be _payload files/directories_ present within the RO-Crate root directory or its subdirectories, or be [Web-based Data Entities](#web-based-data-entities).

 <!--
-RO-Crates can be _nested_ by including payload directories that themselves contain `ro-crate-metadata.jsonld`.
+RO-Crates can be _nested_ by including payload directories that themselves contain an _RO-Crate Metadata File_.
 -->

-### RO-Crate Metadata File (`ro-crate-metadata.jsonld`)
+### RO-Crate Metadata File (`ro-crate-metadata.json`)

-* The _RO-Crate Metadata File_ MUST be named `ro-crate-metadata.jsonld` and appear in the _RO-Crate Root_
+* In new RO-Crates the _RO-Crate Metadata File_ MUST be named `ro-crate-metadata.json` and appear in the _RO-Crate Root_
 * The _RO-Crate Metadata File_ MUST contain _RO-Crate JSON-LD_; a valid [JSON-LD 1.0](https://www.w3.org/TR/2014/REC-json-ld-20140116/) document in [flattened](https://www.w3.org/TR/json-ld/#flattened-document-form) and [compacted](https://www.w3.org/TR/json-ld/#compacted-document-form) form
 * The _RO-Crate JSON-LD_ SHOULD use the _RO-Crate JSON-LD Context_ <https://w3id.org/ro/crate/1.1-DRAFT/context> by reference.
+* If an RO-Crate conforming to version 1.0 or earlier contains a file named `ro-crate-metadata.jsonld` instead of `ro-crate-metadata.json` processing software should treat this as the _RO-Crate Metadata File_.
+If the crate is updated then the file should SHOULD be renamed to `ro-crate-metadata.json` and the _RO-Crate Metadata File Descriptor_ SHOULD be updated to to reference it, with an up to date `conformsTo` property naming an appropriate version of this specification.

 [JSON-LD](https://json-ld.org/) is a structured form of [JSON] that can represent a _Linked Data_ graph.